johnpapa/react-book-repo/testing/testing.md

   });
 });
 ```
-Not the best of tests but it is A test.
+Not the best of tests but it is "a test".
 Let's create our mock so that our file structure look like so:

 ```
 repository.js